McLean Hospital Title:

 - Director, Laboratory for Translational and Affective Neuroscience

-- Director of Research, Division of Depression and Anxiety Disorders
+- Director of Research, Center of Excellence in Depression and Anxiety Disorders

 Harvard Medical School Title:

 - Professor of Psychiatry

 The main goals of Dr. Pizzagalli’s research are to improve our understanding of the psychological, environmental, and neurobiological factors associated with mood disorders, in particular major depression.
 To this end, he integrates behavioral, electrophysiological, neuroimaging, and, more recently, molecular genetics approaches to investigate three important (endo)phenotypes of depression: anhedonia (loss of pleasure), increased stress sensitivity, and executive function deficits.

 Depression, anxiety, and related disorders affect one in five Americans over their lifetimes.
 Recent breakthroughs in genetics, neuroscience, and cognitive science are revolutionizing the understanding of these conditions.
 The ultimate goal of Dr. Pizzagalli’s research is to identify the biological, environmental, and psychological factors that contribute to depression and anxiety and translate those findings into new treatments.